 I have seen many organizations publish the SCCM admin console on Citrix servers.
 You need to make sure that the SCCM infrastructure versions support the admin console version.

 The admin console with the N-1 version is supported, where N is the site server version.

-You can install SCCM console on a Windows 10 machine and perform all the admin tasks from your local machine.
-I would recommend using a remote SCCM console rather than using the site server console.
+You can install the SCCM console on Windows 10 or Windows 11 devices and perform all the admin tasks from your local machine.
+I would recommend using a remote SCCM console rather than the site server console.

 This post will learn how to install the SCCM console remotely on a Windows 10 machine.
 You can also use the same method to install the console on Windows 11 devices.

 - Related Posts

 Source Files for SCCM Console Installation